A. S. Valentine

-Abram Sharpless Valentine (July 11, 1871 – July 29, 1921) was an early professional football player for the Allegheny Athletic Association.
+Abram Sharpless Valentine (July 11, 1871 – July 29, 1921) was an American football player during the formative years of professional football.
+He played mostly with the Allegheny Athletic Association, primarily as a quarterback and sometimes as a halfback.

+Football career

+Valentine played college football and baseball at the University of Pennsylvania.
+After college, he went to Pittsburgh, where in 1890 he joined the newly formed football team of the Allegheny Athletic Association.
+In Allegheny's first season, Valentine led the team by scoring 8 of its 21 touchdowns.
 He served as the team's quarterback in 1890 and 1891.

-However, he jumped to the rival Pittsburgh Athletic Club in 1892.
-Valentine played for Pittsburgh in their first two games.
-Then, without warning, he suddenly jumped back to the Allegheny team.
+He jumped to the rival Pittsburgh Athletic Club in 1892, playing for that team in its first two games before suddenly and without warning returning to the Allegheny team.
 Some Pittsburgh A.C. members accused Allegheny of enticing him back, while others charged he had all along been a spy for them.
-During Allegheny's two games against the Pittsburgh A.C. that year, Valentine played as a left halfback.
+During Allegheny's two games against the Pittsburgh A.C. that year, Valentine played left halfback.
+It was for the second of those two games that Pudge Heffelfinger, who lined up in front of Valentine at left guard, received $500 to become football's first known professional player.

-In 1891, he played in a game for Shadyside Academy as that team was defeated by the Pittsburgh A.C., 26–0.
-That same year, he scored a touchdown against the Greensburg Athletic Association, during a 10–0 Allegheny win.
-During a game against the Detroit Athletic Club on November 11, 1893, Valentine reportedly openly punched Detroit's quarterback openly.
+Valentine played one game for Shady Side Academy in 1891 as that team was defeated by the Pittsburgh Athletic Club, 26–0.
+During a game against the Detroit Athletic Club on November 11, 1893, Valentine reportedly openly punched Detroit's quarterback.
 The officials ignored the incident, and the Detroiter used the next play to retaliate against Valentine.
 Shortly after, a brawl between the two clubs erupted.
 Allegheny would go on to win the game 18–0.
-In 1894, during a game against the Pittsburgh A.C., Valentine was thrown out of the game after coming to the aid of James Van Cleve during a fight against Pittsburgh's Joe Trees.
-After several appeals, Valentine left the field reportedly "crying like a boy" according to the Pittsburgh Post.
+In 1894, during a game against the Pittsburgh A.C., Valentine was thrown out of the game after coming to the aid of teammate John Van Cleve during a fight against Pittsburgh's Joe Trees.
+After several appeals, Valentine left the field "crying like a boy" in the words of the Pittsburgh Post.

 In 1895, Allegheny declined to field a team after learning of an investigation into the club by the Amateur Athletic Union, over reports that the team had been secretly paying players.
 As a result, Valentine became a referee.
 He officiated a game that year between the Duquesne Country and Athletic Club and Greensburg.
 The game was filled with fights and arguments.
 Valentine refused to return to the game for the second half.

+Valentine joined the Duquesne Country and Athletic Club as a player in 1896.
+Later that season, he was enlisted as a substitute on a short-lived revival of his old team, the Allegheny Athletic Association.
+The 1896 Allegheny team, which played only two games, has been credited as the first completely professional football team.
+Valentine was not recorded as having played in either game.